 To learn more about Type 7 Enthusiasts and what they are like in relationships, go to page 307.

-Tools to Relax the Habit of Attention for Type Seven
+Tools to Relax the Habit of Attention for Enneagram Type 7s

 The information on this page is excerpted from Headstart from Happiness and The Nine Keys by Lynn Roulo.